Formulary

 1. Melatonin may be prescribed in primary care only on the advice of a specialist in paediatrics or CAMHS.

-2. Some brands of immediate release tablets can be crushed and mixed with water directly before administration (e.g. Adaflex, SmPC), which is significantly lower in cost than the 1mg/ml oral solution (non-formulary).
+2. Some brands of immediate-release tablets can be crushed and mixed with water directly before administration (e.g. Adaflex, SmPC)

 3. Melatonin should only be used in conjunction with good sleep hygiene.

-4. Therapy should be reviewed by the prescriber ideally every 6 months (BNFC).
+4. Patients receiving ongoing therapy should be reviewed by the prescriber every 6 months (BNFC).
 In addition, periodic review by the specialist is recommended at appropriate intervals to ensure treatment remains appropriate, is not unnecessarily prolonged, and is not masking any safeguarding issues.
+During ongoing treatment discontinuation attempts should be regularly planned, with at least one discontinuation period occurring each 12 months.

-5. Historically, modified release tablets (e.g. Circadin) may have been crushed to aid administration, resulting in an unlicensed immediate release product.
-Where a patient cannot swallow modified release tablets, or an immediate release action is required, licensed immediate release tablets (which can be crushed) are available (see note 2).
+6. Historically, modified-release tablets (e.g. Circadin) may have been crushed to aid administration, resulting in an unlicensed immediate-release product.
+Where a patient cannot swallow modified-release tablets, or an immediate-release action is required, licensed immediate-release tablets (which can be crushed) are available (see note 3b).

 Chloral hydrate